Developing and establishing an enrolment scheme

 - a primary, intermediate, secondary, or compositeschool.

-When developing an enrolment scheme, the above interpretation of ‘reasonably convenient’ is used by boards of trustees to help determine the boundaries of the school’s home zone, in order to be able to differentiate between the enrolment applications of students living inside and outside the home zone.
+When developing an enrolment scheme, the above interpretation of "reasonably convenient" is used by the Ministry to help determine the boundaries of the school’s home zone, in order to be able to differentiate between the enrolment applications of students living inside and outside the home zone.

 A home zone is a clearly defined geographical area around a school.
 The home zone is usually presented as a map and described in a way that makes it easy to identify any address as being inside or outside the zone.